grypp/accp/README.md

 ACCP can convert from OpenACC codes to OmpSs code and vice-versa.

 Why?
-In our opinion standart-openACC and OmpSs approaches are very similar each other.
+In our opinion OpenACC and OmpSs approaches are very similar each other.
 Our aim in this project, to prove it.

-Very Simple Example: Vector Addition
+Reduction Example: Pi Calculation

 	Now Your OmpSs codes can be like that (pi_ompss.c):